-Usage: The CX data type is used to carry identifiers.
+Implementation Note The CX data type is used to carry identifiers.
 This guide requires that all identifiers be accompanied by assigning authorities, and that all identifiers carry an identifier type.
 This method allows the exchange of unique identifiers for the associated object across organizational and enterprise boundaries, enabling broad interoperability.

 Although the Identifier Type Code component is required, it is not a part of the actual identifier.
 Rather, it is metadata about the identifier.
 The ID Number and Assigning Authority component, together, constitute the actual identifier.
 The reason for this requirement is to promote forward compatibility with HL7 Version 3 identifiers, where there is no concept of identifier type codes.
 Although this guide does not deal directly with Version 3 constructs, it is intended to work within the context of the HITSP Interoperability constructs, which work with both Version 2.x messaging and Version 3 constructs.

-Example: |36363636^^^MPI&2.16.840.1.113883.19.3.2.1&ISO^MR^A&2.16.840.1.113883.19.3.2.1&ISO|

 DR – Date/Time Range